 What is Fahrenhet?

-Fahrenheit is a temperature scale which was defined in 1724.
-0 °F was then defined as the lowest temperature of a solution of brine made from equal parts salt and ice.
-Nowadays it is measured around two static points.
-One which is when water freezes (0 °F) and the other when water hits the boiling point (212 °F).
+Fahrenheit is a temperature scale which was proposed in 1724 by physicist Daniel Gabriel Fahrenheit.
+0 °F was established as the temperature of a solution of brine made out of equal parts ice, water and salt.
+32 °F was defined as the temperature at which ice melts.
+Nowadays the scale is measured between two fixed points.
+The first one being where water freezes into ice (32 °F) and the other where water reaches the boiling point (212 °F).

 What is Celsius?

 Celsius is a temperature scale that is used by the International System of Units (SI).
 It is named after the Swedish (yeah!) astronomer Anders Celsius.
 0 °C is the point where water freezes into ice and 100 °C is the point at which water starts to boil.